 Dr. Fallon Samuels Aidoo, Assistant Professor of Real Estate & Historic Preservation, School of Architecture, Tulane University.

-Fallon Samuels Aidoo is a preservation planner interested in the history and future of real estate that is vital to Black, Indigeneous, and immigrant communities.
+Fallon Samuels Aidoo is a preservation planner interested in the history and future of real estate that is vital to Black, Indigenous, and immigrant communities.
 Her research, teaching, consulting, and public service revolve around the diversity of preservation practitioners, patrons, and practices that contribute to cultural heritage vulnerability and sustainability.
 At Tulane School of Architecture, Dr. Aidoo teaches real estate development and historic preservation and supervises urban studies.
 She applies research to practice, and vice-versa, as an advisor to the U.S. Advisory Council on Historic Preservation and the Louisiana Office of Historic Preservation and consultant to National Trust for Historic Preservation, National Park Service, NEH, and Mellon Foundation grantees.
 Dr. Aidoo holds a PhD in urban planning (Harvard), M.S. in architectural history (MIT) and B.S. in civil / structural engineering (Columbia University).

-Dr. Bryan Carter, Professor of Africana Studies, Director, Center for Digital Humanities, University of Arizona.
+Dr. Bryan Carter, Professor of Africana Studies, Director, Center for Digital Humanities, University of Arizona

 Dr. Bryan Carter received his Ph.D. at the University of Missouri-Columbia.
 He is currently the Director of the Center for Digital Humanities and an Associate Professor in Africana Studies at the University of Arizona.
 He specializes in African American literature of the 20th Century with a primary focus on the Harlem Renaissance.
 Dr. Carter’s research centers on how using traditional and advanced interactive and immersive technologies change the dynamic within the learning space.
-Dr. Carter has completed his first book, entitled Digital Humanities: Current Perspectives, Practice and Research through Emerald Publishing, and he completed his second manuscript through Routledge Press, entitled AfroFuturism: Experiencing Culture Through Technology(June 2022).
+Dr. Carter has completed his first book, entitled Digital Humanities: Current Perspectives, Practice and Research through Emerald Publishing, and he completed his second manuscript through Routledge Press, entitled AfroFuturism: Experiencing Culture Through Technology (June 2022).

-Dr. Clifton Ellis, Elizabeth Sasser Professor of Architectural History, Huckabee College of Architecture at Texas Tech University.
+Dr. Clifton Ellis, Elizabeth Sasser Professor of Architectural History, Huckabee College of Architecture at Texas Tech University

 Clifton Ellis earned his PhD in Architectural History at the University of Virginia, focusing on the colonial and antebellum periods of the United States.
 He has written widely on race and gender in the plantation households of the Antebellum South.
 He teaches at Texas Tech University’s Huckabee College of Architecture.